thaicodingdev/routify-tailwindcss/README.md

 ## To create a brand new Routify starter theme with Tailwindcss setup

-Just run this command in an empty directory
+Just run this command in an empty directory.

 ```shell
 npx @roxi/routify init && npx routify-tailwindcss